fermentedcat/weather-app/README.md

 Alert snackbars are managed through `SnackBarContext`, via `useSnackbars` hook for easier access.

 ## Styling with Sass

-Since node-sass is deprecated, I am using Dart Sass.
-I have chosen Sass modules over styled-components because I'm more familiar with it and I don't see a need for additional programmatical styling.
+I'm using Dart Sass since node-sass is deprecated.
+I've chosen Sass modules over styled-components because I'm more familiar with it and I don't see a need for additional programmatical styling.

-## Animations

-- maybe in the future

 ## Code organisation